hashkat/hashkat/docs/tutorial12.md

 ### Preference Class - Tweet Transmission

 An agent's tweet transmission is the probability that an agent will retweet a tweet of a particular type.
-This is defined in the *preference_classes* section of **INFILE.yaml**, where the probability that an agent will retweet a tweet of the possible tweet types (plain and musical, different ideology, same ideology, humourous) is determined by its agent type.
+This is defined in the *preference_classes* section of **INFILE.yaml**, where the probability that an agent will retweet a tweet of the possible tweet types (plain and musical, different ideology, same ideology, humorous) is determined by its agent type.

 ```python
 preference_classes: